With August here, it means we’ve officially reached the hottest month of the year.

-In addition to warmer weather, picnics, and longer days, the month of May also brings with it a federal holiday.
+In addition to sunny weather, picnics, and long days, the month of August also brings us closer to the next federal holiday.

 Federal holidays, often observed with paid-time off from work, were created by Congress in 1885 when it was decided that federal employees should have certain days off from work.